BlueWinds/WarTechIIC/Campaigns.md

       at: starsystemdef_Coromodir

       # You can use multi-line strings in yaml with "|".
 No "\r\n" like in JSON!
+      image: uixTxrSpot_campaignOutcomeVictory
       description: |
         Your old mentor, Raju, has invited you to be one of [[DM.BaseDescriptionDefs[LoreKameaArano],Lady Kamea Arano's]] honor guards on the day of her coronation.
 Travel to [[DM.BaseDescriptionDefs[LoreCoromodir],Coromodir]] to meet with him.

         The [[DM.BaseDescriptionDefs[LoreAuriganCoalition],Aurigan Coalition]] will supply you with a mech for use in her procession, a venerable Shadowhawk that has been with the Aurigan Royal Guard for decades.
 ```

-All fields are required. `employer` and `target` need not be who the player is actually going to fight for / against; they're display only.
+All fields are required except for `image`, which defaults to `"uixTxrSpot_campaignOutcomeVictory"` (Kamea addressing some troops). `employer` and `target` need not be who the player is actually going to fight for / against; they're display only.

 Both `employer` and `target` support using `OWNER` as a dynamic reference to the `at` star system's owner, and kept up to date if the system owner changes.